leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 rm -rf test docs
 ```

 `test` and `docs` directory are documentation folders, if they are useless here, feel free to refer to them in the Minimal Mistakes repo.
-You will find all the features offered by the template.
+You'll find all the features offered by the template.

 :bulb: Remember to change the README.md file too!